Checklist for New International students

 - Your visa

-As soon as you complete registration you can collect your ID card, start using the University systems and library, and you can apply for your national insurance number.
+As soon as you complete registration you can collect your student ID card, start using the Library and University IT systems, and you can also apply for your UK national insurance number.

 You must also read the information on our website using the link below.

 You must pay your tuition fees or arrange a payment plan before you can complete registration.
-The options for paying your fees are:
+Find out how to pay your fees by watching the below video or clicking the link.

 Now that you have completed International Check-in and paid your fees you are ready to complete online registration.
 This involves filling in your personal details and agreeing to our terms and conditions.